cpp-linter/cpp-linter-action/README.md

 #### `version`

-- **Description**: The desired version of the [clang-tools](https://hub.docker.com/r/xianpengshen/clang-tools) to use.
-Accepted options are strings which can be 14, 13, 12, 11, 10, 9, or 8.
+- **Description**: The desired version of the [clang-tools](https://github.com/cpp-linter/clang-tools-pip) to use.
+Accepted options are strings which can be 14, 13, 12, 11, 10, 9, 8，7, 6, 5, 4 or 3.9.
     - Set this option to a blank string (`''`) to use the platform's default installed version.
     - This value can also be a path to where the clang tools are installed (if using a custom install location).
-Because all paths specified here are converted to absolute, using a relative path as a value may not be compatible when using the docker environment (see [Running without the docker container](#running-without-the-docker-container)).
 - Default: '12'

 #### `verbosity`